-The standards address the most prevalent issues that arise between the builder and customer before the project, during the project, and, most importantly, after the project is completed.
+The standards address the most prevalent issues that arise between the home buyer and builder before, during and after the project is complete.

-All too often it is the undefined expectations that create the majority of the problems encountered in the building and remodeling processes.
-The standards will help eliminate problems before the project even begins.
+All too often, undefined expectations create the majority of the problems encountered in the building or remodeling process.
+The standards help eliminate problems before the project begins.

-These standards are intended to be used as a tool by both the builder and the homeowner when questions arise regarding the new home and remodeling project.
-Prior to calling the builder, the homeowner should use the standards manual to determine if the particular concern is necessary.
-The builder should use these standards as the tool to determine what action is necessary to meet homeowner expectations created by the standards.
+The standards are intended to be used as a tool by both the builder and the homeowner/buyer when questions arise regarding a new home or remodeling project.
+Prior to calling the builder, the homeowner/buyer should use the standards manual to determine if the particular concern is necessary.
+The builder should use these standards as the tool to determine what action is necessary to meet homeowner/buyer expectations created by the standards.

-The standards presented were chosen to address the vast majority of the questions that arise in the course of the typical construction or remodeling process.
-The actual standards and the language used, along with the individual sections of the manual, were chosen to allow all parties a clear understanding of the potential issues and the standards that should be expected.
+The standards presented were chosen to address a majority of the questions that arise in the course of the typical construction or remodeling project.
+The actual standards and language used, along with the individual sections of the manual, were chosen to allow all parties a clear understanding of potential issues and standards that should be followed.